 2.4 GHz.
 Throughput

-Moving on to the medium distance tests — about 35' between the router and computer — we again conducted an unobstructed and obstructed version.
-The AC1750 again finished in the middle of the group, hitting an average speed of 39 Mbits/s in the line of sight test and — surprisingly — 40 Mbits/s in the obstructed test.
-The results of the rest of the group in the line of sight test are shown below.
+Moving on to the medium distance tests — about 35' between the router and computer — we again conducted an unobstructed first.
+The AC1750 (R6400) again finished in the middle of the group, hitting an average speed of 39 Mbits/s in the line of sight test.

-Finally, the AC1750 again finished in the middle of the pack, achieving an average throughput speed of 22.3 Mbits/s.
+Finally, we tested a long-distance test of 2.4 GHz throughput.
+The AC1750 (R6400) again finished in the middle of the pack, achieving an average throughput speed of 22.3 Mbits/s.

 5 GHz.
 Throughput

-This metric is practically identical to the previous one in terms of weight and testing process, with the exception of using the 5 GHz. band instead of the 2.4 GHz.
-The AC1750 again delivered a decent performance, meriting a 5 out of 10 for its performance.
+This metric is practically identical to the previous one in terms of weight and testing process, except using the 5 GHz. band instead of the 2.4 GHz.

-In the short distance tests, the AC1750 delivered a slightly subpar showing in the obstructed version, averaging 184 Mbits/s.
-However, it did very well in the line of sight test, delivering one of the best scores of the group, as shown below.
+The AC1750 (R6400) again delivered a decent performance.
+In the short distance tests, it did very well in the line of sight test, delivering one of the best scores of the group, as shown below.

 Our final rating metric, Range, takes credit for the residual 15% of the total score.
-The AC1750 did exceptionally well, receiving one of the top scores of the entire group with a 7 out of 10.
+The AC1750 (R6400) did exceptionally well, receiving one of the top scores of the entire group.

-We attempted to play a 5-minute YouTube video in 720p on a test computer at set distances away from the router and noted when the video began to buffer.
-The test computer played the video successfully a whopping 214' away from the AC1750 — the furthest we have seen so far!
+We attempted to play a 5-minute YouTube video in 720p on a test computer set distances away from the router and noted when the video began to buffer.
+The test computer successfully played the video a whopping 214' away from the AC1750 (R6400) — the furthest we have seen.

-Finishing with the same score as our Best Buy Award winner, the NetGear Nighthawk, the AC1750 is a great value router with exceptional range.
+The AC1750 (R6400) is a great value router with exceptional range, making it an intriguing option for freedom of movement around your home office.
 It's worth considering if you are shopping on a budget and willing to pay a little more to upgrade performance, especially if you value range over features.

 — David Wise and Austin Palmer